-- This question is only scored if question 3 has been met fully or partially. - The sub-questions on workers, geography/business areas and value chain are scored separately (i.e. companies could score maximum points in each of the three sub-questions). - The question acknowledges that policies can vary from market to market, across geographies/business areas and can extend to the value chain (upstream and downstream). - Contingent workers may include sub-contractors, interns, gig workers, temporary staff (i.e. individuals who are distinct from employees but are treated as workers). - Suppliers relates to suppliers of good and services, but can also include contractors and consultants (e.g. IT consultants) whose mental health may be impacted by a company's terms and conditions of work. - Customers relates to business customers whose mental health may be impacted by a company's terms and conditions of work.
+- This question is only scored if question 3 has been met fully or partially. - The sub-questions on workers and geography/ business areas are scored separately (i.e. companies could score maximum points in each of the two sub-questions). - The question acknowledges that policies can vary from market to market and across geographies/ business areas. - Contingent workers may include sub-contractors, interns, gig workers, temporary staff (i.e. individuals who are distinct from employees but are treated as workers).